lightdash/lightdash/docs/docs/guides/how-to-create-dimensions.md

 </details>

 <details>
   <summary>2.
-If you use SSO in the browser, login with a personal access token.</summary>
+If you use single sign-on (SSO) in the browser, login with a personal access token.</summary>
   First, create a personal access token in the UI by going to Settings > Personal Access Tokens.
   Then, run the following command to login with your personal access token: